clericalai/docassemble-GD-IJ-EngagementLetter/docassemble/GD-IJ-EngagementLetter/data/templates/TEMPLATE_Engagement Letter_Individual.md

 You agree to pay at our prevailing rates, currently $[NBSP]${ HourlyOverageFee } per hour, and subject to change upon 30 days’ written notice to Client.
 If Client declines to pay increased rates, Attorney will have the right to withdraw as attorney for Client.
 ## % endif

 **Billing for services outside the scope of this agreement.**  If you require services on a matter that we determine falls outside of the scope of this Engagement, we will handle such services on mutually-acceptable fee terms and pursuant to a separate fee agreement.
 These fee terms may be hourly, a contingent fee, a blend of hourly and contingent, or a lump sum, as we both agree is most appropriate for each separate matter.
-Our current rates are $[NBSP]${ Hourly.Overage.Fee } per hour.
+Our current rates are $[NBSP]${ HourlyOverageFee } per hour.
 Examples of matters that may fall outside of the scope of general counsel matters are complex commercial transactions, litigation, regulatory matters, or personal matters.

 **Termination.** At any time, with reasonable written notice, you or we may terminate this agreement.
 If that happens, we agree to comply with all applicable ethical requirements to ensure that you are not prejudiced by that termination.